alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 * Finish the OLS application.
 * Finish a first draft of the GitHub presentation.
+  * EK - what is the purpose of the training? write some learning outcomes.
+Blooms taxonomy.
 * Finish the policy training videos/courses.
 * Write two more abstracts for ECR workshops.
+  * EK - Please do try to collate the skills of the Comm management team in an issue as that would be helpful for all of us - what course could each of us teach easily? and have materials for already?
 * Meet more people!

 #### Where do you need help?

 * I'll probably ask for some feedback on the OLS application once I've finished the first draft if that's okay!
+* EK - please do send my way if helpful.

 #### Any other topics

 - I need to do some work this week on Carpentries things (testing out the new infrastructure for lessons, going through and closing open issues).
+  * EK - I think we need to find out where we can store our training materials for easy access - github, carpentries style, turing moodle?

 ## Date: 21 June 2022